-360 flip trick seems to be an easy and appealing trick when looking from outside.
-But when you get into practising it, you’ll see some really challenging problems on the way to the mastery of this trick.
-So in order to avoid or at least ease down the problems’ hardness, you will have to be sure of your basic knowledge on skateboard in general and this 360 flip trick in particular.
+60 flip trick seems to be an easy and appealing trick when looking from outside.
+But when you get into practicing it, you’ll see some really challenging problems on the way to the mastery of this trick.
+So in order to avoid or at least ease down the problems’ hardness, you will have to be sure of your basic knowledge on a skateboard in general and this 360 flip trick in particular.
 That’s the point of this writing.
-We’ll show you how to do the 360 flip properly with the position, moves and the right result.
+We’ll show you how to do the 360 flips properly with the position, moves, and the right result.

 If you have been skateboarding for a long time and you are so sure that you can accomplish this trick effortlessly, you are wrong.
 This trick has more new positions that you may need to get familiar with first.
 In other words, you must know some kinds of other tricks to accomplish this trick with ease.

-- Pop Shuvits – The pop shuvit is a kind of flip which is quite similar to the 360 flip because it flips 180 degree vertically, half way of the 360 flip.
-Moreover, many skaters say that this trick is very useful for the 360 trick to be better proceeded.
+The pop shuvit is a kind of flip that is quite similar to the 360 flips because it flips 180 degrees vertically, halfway of the 360 flips.
+Moreover, many skaters say that this trick is very useful for the 360 tricks to have better proceeded.

-Practise to jump, because jumping is an important move in this 360 flip trick.
+Practice jumping, because jumping is an important move in this 360 flip trick.
 Notice and fix the positioning of your feet on the board.
-You should practise the jump until you feel no hesitation to to the move.
-Then after this you will watch your feet to see where are they and fix properly if it’s wrong.
-After these 2 steps, you can proceed the jump.
+You should practice the jump until you feel no hesitation to the move.
+Then after this, you will watch your feet to see where are they and fix properly if it’s wrong.
+After these 2 steps, you can proceed with the jump.

 Usually, there is one foot that puts forward and one backward.
 You can decide that to your comfort.
-To mention the front foot, the best angle of your stand should be 45 degree.
-Take notice to the distance of your foot and the bolts.
-If they are too closed, you should fix it as long as the distance is about 2 inches.
+To mention the front foot, the best angle of your stand should be 45 degrees.
+Take notice of the distance between your foot and the bolts.
+If they are too closed, you should fix them as long as the distance is about 2 inches.
 The foot in the back is a very important one.
-It helps roll with the tail to make the pop and flip.
+It helps roll with the tail to make them pop and flip.

-A good spin is an important factor for your 360 flip.
-You should train your feet, especially the back one because they deal with the trick all the journey.
-You also need to pre-start with some simple movements so that your feet won’t get a cramp or something that prevent you from doing the trip.
+A good spin is an important factor for your 360 flips.
+You should train your feet, especially the back ones because they deal with the trick all the journey.
+You also need to pre-start with some simple movements so that your feet won’t get a cramp or something that prevents you from doing the trip.
 Remember the caution!
 Also, your back foot should tilt for making it easier and move to spin the board in the air.

-You will not feel comfortable at the first time and may be a few other times after that, not with only the positionings.
+You will not feel comfortable the first time and maybe a few other times after that, not with only the positionings.
 But all results need practice.
 What you need is good skills and persistence to chase this goal.
 And gradually, you will feel less and less weird doing it and finally reach the final point of training.